 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Department of Family Services Strategic Plan goals parallel for homelessness.
-Country Compared analysis Diam Loudoun County, Department of Strategic Plan goals for affordable housing complement the goals County Comprehensive Plan Planning in the County's Comprehensive Plan.
-Northern Virginia Hazard They are incorporated in the Five-Year Consolidated Plan and the Mitigation Plan Office of Emergency Management Annual Action Plans.
+County Comprehensive Plan Loudoun County, Department of Strategic Plan goals for affordable housing complement the goals in Planning the County's Comprehensive Plan.
+Northern Virginia Hazard Office of Emergency Management They are incorporated in the Five-Year Consolidated Plan and the Mitigation Plan Annual Action Plans.